 It is helpful to house insulin-treated patients in a common unit, if this is possible, safe, and consistent with providing access to other programs at the correctional institution.
-Common housing not only can facilitate mealtimes and medication administration, but also potentially provides an opportunity for diabetes selfmanagement education to be reinforced by fellow patients.
+Common housing not only can facilitate mealtimes and medication administration, but also potentially provides an opportunity for diabetes self-management education to be reinforced by fellow patients.

-NUTRITION AND FOOD
+NUTRITION AND FOOD SERVICES

-SERVICES - Nutrition counseling and menu planning are an integral part of the multidisciplinary approach to diabetes management in correctional facilities.
+Nutrition counseling and menu planning are an integral part of the multidisciplinary approach to diabetes management in correctional facilities.
 A combination of education, interdisciplinary communication, and monitoring food intake aids patients in understanding their medical nutritional needs and can facilitate diabetes control during and after incarceration.

-Nutrition counseling for patients with diabetes is considered an essential component of diabetes self-management.
+Nutrition counseling for patients with diabetes is considered an essential component of diabetes selfmanagement.
 People with diabetes should receive individualized MNT as needed to achieve treatment goals, preferably provided by a registered dietitian familiar with the components of MNT for persons with diabetes.

-Educating the patient, individually or in a group setting, about how carbohydrates and food choices directly affect di-

-Table 1-Summary of recommendations for glycemic, blood pressure, and lipid control for adults with diabetes abetes control is the first step in facilitating self-management.
+Educating the patient, individually or in a group setting, about how carbohydrates and food choices directly affect diabetes control is the first step in facilitating self-management.
 This education enables the patient to identify better food selections from those available in the dining hall and commissary.
 Such an approach is more realistic in a facility where the patient has the opportunity to make food choices.